kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

     namespace: demo
 ```

+### spec.subjects

+`spec.subjects` is a `required` field that contains a list of references to the object or
+user identities where the `RoleBinding` applies to.
+These object or user identities will have
+read access of the k8s credential secret.
+This can either hold a direct API object reference,
+or a value for non-objects such as user and group names.

-It has following field:
+It has following fields:
+- `kind` : `required`.
+Specifies the iind of object being referenced.
+Values defined by
+  this API group are "User", "Group", and "ServiceAccount".
+If the Authorizer does not
+  recognized the kind value, the Authorizer should report an error.

+- `apiGroup` : `optional`.
+Specifies the APIGroup that holds the API group of the referenced subject.
+   Defaults to `""` for ServiceAccount subjects.

-- `roleRef.name` : `Required`.
+- `name` : `required`.
 Specifies the name of the object being referenced.

-- `roleRef.namespace` : `Required`.
-Specifies the namespace of the referenced object.
+- `namespace`: `required`.
+Specifies the namespace of the object being referenced.

-### spec.subjects

-`spec.subjects` is a required field that contains a list of reference to the object or user identity a role binding applies to.
-It will have read access of the credential secret.
-This can either hold a direct API object reference, or a value for non-objects such as user and group names.

 ```yaml
 spec: